abhilashasaroj/CX4240_project/index.md

 ![White_wine=2,red_wine=1](SVM-confusion_matrix-RBF-mixed_2.png)

-As you can see, much difference could not be observed in confusion matrices.
+As you can see, much difference could not be observed in above confusion matrices.
 Also, accuracy scores for both classifications were found 0.64.
 Confusion matrices for white and red wine datasets on which 'RBF' kernel was implemented is shown below (Left-white, Right-red):

 ![White_wine, RBF](SVM-confusion_matrix-RBF-white.png)      ![Red_wine, RBF](SVM-confusion_matrix-RBF-red.png)

-Accuracy scores for white and red wine datasets are found as 0.63 and 0.60, respectively.
+Accuracy scores for white and red wine datasets were found as 0.63 and 0.60, respectively.
 Considering 0.64 accuracy score for mixed dataset, a decreasing trend for accuracy was observed while separating dataset.
-The reason for this may be smaller training sets with separated datasets compared to mixed where the features are not varying much by the wine type.
+The reason for this may be relatively smaller training sets with separated datasets where the features are not varying much by the wine type.